Miaga-o/DiscreteNotes/Discrete_CH8.typ

+#pagebreak()
 === Extending the Euclidean Algortihm
-- Recall the process for the euclidean algorithm
+- Recall the process for the euclidean algorithm:
 ```python
 '''
 For a >= b >= 0, calculate the greatest common divisor between a and b.